matrom01-v2/Pico-8Site/instructions.md

 - Note: These controls are subject to change
 ---
-### Known bugs: Right mouse attack does not connect with enemies or work at all.
+### Known bugs:
+- Visual bug where AOE attack animation appears even though ability is on cooldown

 Game demo: